hortonworks-spark/shc/README.md

     df.write.options(Map("schema1"->schema, HBaseTableCatalog.tableCatalog->catalog)).format("org.apache.spark.sql.execution.datasources.hbase").save()

-Above illustrates our next step, which includes composite key support, complex data types, support of customerized sedes and avro.
+Above illustrates our next step, which includes composite key support, complex data types, support of customerized serde and avro.
 Note that although all the major pieces are included in the current code base, but it may not be functioning now.

 ## Trademarks